spencerkingman/spenking-music/_posts/2000-01-01-hand-against-the-wind.md

 <div style="height: 1rem;"></div>

 What do I have to lose
-In the window that you choose
+In a window this shot through
-Everything I know,
+Anything good that moves
-All above and all below
+Hand against the wind

 Someone send me somewhere
-Sing me through the fray
+Lead me through the fray
-Not the song I know
+Not too long ago
-Not the one I play
+Not too far away

 <audio controls style="width:100%;margin:2rem auto 0;">
   <source src="../assets/audio/Love is in the Air.mp3" type="audio/mpeg">